 74. ‘Archaeological Geography of the Ganga Plain’, by Dilip Chakrabarti (2001) p.
-219. Excavations were conducted at Domingarh fairly recently by a team led by Purushottam Singh of Banaras Hindu University, but all attempts to obtain information from them have met with a perfect wall of silence (though his colleague, R. N. Singh, did inform me that ‘socio-political problems’ attend these finds).
-The Deen Dayal University, Gorakhpur (where the antiquities are housed) has also persistently refused to respond, whilst both the Govt.
-Museum at Kushinagar and the Indian Journal of Archaeology quickly backed off from further cooperation after showing initial enthusiasm.
-So why all this impenetrable high-level secrecy over these finds?
+219. Excavations were conducted at Domingarh fairly recently by Purushottam Singh at Banaras Hindu University, but all attempts to obtain information from the BHU have met with a perfect wall of silence (though his colleague, R. N. Singh, darkly informed me that ‘socio-political problems’ attended these finds).
+The Deen Dayal University, Gorakhpur (where the Domingarh antiquities are housed) has also persistently refused to respond, whilst both the Govt.
+Museum at Kushinagar and the Indian Journal of Archaeology quickly backed off from cooperation after showing initial enthusiasm on the matter.
+So why is everyone being so coy, and what is the reason for all this high-level secrecy?
 An old bed of the Rohini formerly ran to the east of the Domingarh mound (cf. Xuanzang’s ‘little river of oil’) and if my conclusion that Domingarh was Lumbini is correct, then any Asokan pillar remains should be sought in this area.
 A road has recently been driven clean through the site, though it obviously warrants careful and extensive archaeological excavation.
-Ominously, the 1884 relic-casket was found during the local railway construction, and the records show that great difficulty was had in providing support for the bridge across the Rohini.
-One therefore suspects that the Domingarh site may thus have been plundered for ballast purposes, and its secrets may now lie lost forever beneath such works.
+Ominously, however, the 1884 relic-casket was found during the local railway construction, and the records show that great difficulty was had in providing support for the bridge across the Rohini.
+One suspects that the Domingarh site may thus have been plundered for ballast purposes, and like much else of ancient India, now lie lost forever beneath such works.

 77. Hirananda Sastri, Annual Report, Archaeological Survey of India (Northern Circle) 1910-11, p.
 69. Sastri mentions ‘the very heavy square bricks of the Mauryan type of which it is mostly built’.
 Cf. the oldest bricks, ‘very large and thick, and of a square shape’, found at the Domingarh site mentioned earlier, and the similar bricks found at Rampurva (see section below on ‘Kusinara’) which Daya Ram Sahni identified as ‘the remnants of an extensive floor laid in Asoka’s time’ (‘Excavations at Rampurva’, ASI Director-General’s Report, 1907-08, p.
 183).